-Sony to launch new flagship at MWC 2020 but should you even care?
+Sony to launch a new flagship at mwc 2020 but should you even care

 Sony is once again planning to release a new flagship smartphone at the Mobile World Congress, the world’s largest mobile event of the year.
 As it does with every major flagship releases, Sony has sent out media invites for the launch of a new flagship at MWC 2020, GSMArena reported on Wednesday.

 The Japanese giant doesn’t say exactly what it plans to launch, but many believe Sony could use the event to introduce the Xperia 2 (or Xperia 5 Plus as it might be called on social media) and a mid-range smartphone.
 Last year, at MWC 2019, Sony made the Xperia 1 official alongside the Xperia 10 and Xperia 10 Plus.

 Honestly, there’s little we know so far about the Xperia 2.
 As far as reports have anything to go by, the Xperia 2 is expected to come with a Snapdragon 865 processor along with a 6.6-inch OLED display, 12GB RAM, quad-rear facing cameras, and the latest version of Android.
 That means the Xperia 2 will be a minor upgrade over the Xperia 1, which was praised for its design but had little impact on the high-end smartphone market.

 Granted, Sony wants to use the Barcelona trade show to debut the Xperia 2.
 MWC is the largest mobile technology event, where all major smartphone vendors, telecom operators, key suppliers and the world’s tech press will descend on Barcelona for the trade event.
 Naturally, Sony will get maximum eyeballs by launching the Xperia 2 at MWC and that’s understandable.